 Trandate injection is used when hypertension is severe.

 Trandate may also be used for purposes not listed in this medication guide.

 Use only as directed.
 Tell your doctor if you use other medicines or have other medical conditions or allergies.

 Before taking this medicine

-You should not take labetalol if you are allergic to it, or if you have:
+You should not use Trandate if you are allergic to it, or if you have:

 pheochromocytoma (tumor of the adrenal gland);

-It is not known whether labetalol will harm an unborn baby.
-Labetalol may cause heart or lung problems in a newborn if the mother takes the medication during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while taking labetalol.
+Trandate may cause low blood pressure, low blood sugar, slow heartbeats, or breathing problems in a newborn if the mother uses this medicine during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Store at room temperature away from moisture and heat.